jmbannon/ytdl-sub/docs/source/guides/getting_started/first_config.rst

 .. code-block:: bash

-   ytdl-sub inspect --config /path/to/config.yaml --match "BBC News" /path/to/subscriptions.yaml
+   ytdl-sub inspect --match "BBC News" /path/to/subscriptions.yaml

 This can be utilized for numerous purposes including: